 Sure, America might be known as The Land of the Free, but we’re also known as The Land of Fatty Fast Foods and Obesity.
 But fear not!
 Despite the staggering obesity rates our country has ("above 20 percent in all states" as of September 2016), there's still hope.

-Check out some eating tricks followed by countries around the world, and get on the track to healthy.
+Check out some eating tricks people follow in countries around the world, and get on the track to healthy.

 Forget about Count Chocula and the Trix Rabbit.
 In other parts of the world, the first meal of the day is more hearty and nutritious.